ElliotReed/elliotreed_client/src/content/notes/scoring/bookends.md

 - Last eight
 - I vi ii V vamp (usually eight bars, twice)
 - vamp on V pedal
+- Tied to ending vocal tag or vamp, same vamp, no vocal for intro.

 ## Endings

 - Ryhthm section stop for rubato last vocal line
 - vamp on V pedal
+- Tied to ending vocal tag or vamp, same vamp, no vocal for intro.